All the information on the New Zealand Visa for US Citizensby Juan José Herranz | July 27, 2020

-- Business and work visas: If a foreigner wishes to work in New Zealand, they must apply for a business and work visa, under the correct subcategory.
-There are several types of visas for people who wish to work or do business in New Zealand, ranging from skilled migrant workers to post-school work visas, including options for working visa holders partners.
+- Business and work visas: If a foreigner wishes to work in New Zealand, they must apply for a business and work visa.
+There are several types of visas for people who wish to work or do business in New Zealand, ranging from skilled workers to post-school work visas.

 Where should I stay when visiting New Zealand?

 Auckland and Wellington are the two safest options for setting up a "base camp" for any trip to New Zealand.
 Auckland is New Zealand's largest and most vibrant city.
-Wellington is the capital and its location allows visitors to easily travel to the southern island, which is considered the seat of the most beautiful parts of the archipelago.
+Wellington is the capital and its location allows visitors to easily travel to the southern island, which has the most beautiful parts of the archipelago.

-A great aspect of travelling to New Zealand is to enjoy the remote location of many of its cities.
+Something very appealing of travelling to New Zealand is to enjoy the remote location of many of its cities.
 However, staying in an extremely remote location can mean higher housing prices and fewer facilities and services available.
 If you're looking for a perfect mix of nature and civilization, choose medium-sized cities that aren't extremely remote and are also not very populated.
-Examples of these cities could be Motueka and Greymouth in the north and northwest of the South Island or Tauranga and Whakatane east of Auckland.
+Examples of these cities are Motueka and Greymouth in the north and northwest of the South Island or Tauranga and Whakatane in the east of Auckland.